apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Cheng Lian -- Bug fixes in SQL
  * Cheng Lian -- Improvements in Core and SQL; documentation in Core and SQL; bug fixes in Core and SQL; improvement in SQL
  * Cheolsoo Park -- Wish in YARN; improvements in Core and spark submit; bug fixes in Core
+ * Chris Freeman -- New features in SparkR
  * Chet Mancini -- Improvements in Core and SQL
  * Chris Heller -- New features in Mesos
  * Christophe Preaud -- Documentation in Core and YARN